Bira/octopus-carnival/_drafts/wir-mm-4e-drider.md

 The MV splits the difference by adding that driders make their own caste in the drow hierarchy, above most others but still subservient to the priestesses of Lolth.
-Some of them recent this, and some grow to have more empathy towards spiders than towards their fellow dark elves, so you can still meet the odd drider hermit out in the wilds of the Underdark.
+Some of them resent this, and some grow to have more empathy towards spiders than towards their fellow dark elves, so you can still meet the odd drider hermit out in the wilds of the Underdark.